 Why: To understand what demographic or profile factors might be linked to people attending or not; to understand how areas you want to extend your audience into may differ from those you currently reach.

 How: From your own audience data, work out which sectors you have most and least audiences from (you may wish to divide them in to several bands).
-Then transfer these to the Excel version of the APR+, as an extra column against each sector.
+Then transfer these to the Excel version of the PPR+, as an extra column against each sector.
 Next, work out how each of the characteristics vary based on those bands (e.g. the proportion of people from Asian/Asian British backgrounds, or with degree-level qualifications).

 6. Group Postcode Sectors into Larger Areas with Similar Populations